-5.1 Cabinet recommends that Council;
+5.1 Cabinet is recommended;

-- 1 Considers the contents of this report and notes the current investment profile for arts, culture and heritage within the Council's budget. - Approves the inclusion of a further year's grant of £40k for St Georges Theatre Trust, to support the development of a business plan, in the Council's budget for 2016/17. £32k of the funding to be drawn from the savings on Northern Parish Public toilets, with a further £8k of saving being sought from within the Leisure, Arts & Culture Service. - 3 Awards the grant on the condition that;
+- To consider the contents of this report and note the current investment profile for arts, culture and heritage within the council's budget. - To recommend to Council that a further year's grant of £40k for St Georges Theatre Trust, to support the development of a business plan, is included in the Council's budget for 2016/17. £32k of the funding to be drawn from the savings on Northern Parish Public toilets, with a further £8k of saving being sought from within the service. - 3 To award the grant on the condition that the investment is used to match fund a bid to Arts Council England for strategic support and that a full 5 year business plan is presented to the council by no later than July 2016.